xglover410/module-ux-terry/README.md

     .charHeadContainer h2{}
     ```

-2. While this is fine, doing nesting with sass will be more readable.
-Look up how to do nesting with sass and refactor the style.scss for `.charHeadContainer` and `.charDetailsList`.
+2. While this is fine, doing nesting with Sass will be more readable.
+Look up how to do nesting with Sass and refactor the style.scss for `.charHeadContainer` and `.charDetailsList`.

 Nesting is not a must and it does not always improve readability.
 You can imagine if you have for example 10 level of nestedness, using this syntax might actually make it less readable.
 So use your judgement in this case.